 A. As a general guideline, refer to the Sidewalk Maintenance Standards diagram.
 Note that these are general guidelines and the Sidewalk Inspector will use his/her professional judgment to determine needed repairs.

 Q. How much time do I have to make repairs?

 A. City Charter requires the abutting property owner to "immediately" make the repairs.
 The Sidewalk Maintenance office will allow 60 days.
 If repairs are not made after 60 days, the City contractor will make repairs and the City Auditor will bill the property owner.
 A second notice will be mailed to property owners.

 Q. Can I make the repairs myself?

 A. Yes.
 Repairs made by property owners and contractors must meet all City Specifications.
-Refer to Standard Drawings Also please see the Sidewalk Repair Manual' Print copies of the Sidewalk Repair Manuals are available to purchase for $6.00 from our office.
+(Refer to Standard Drawings.)
+Please also see the Sidewalk Repair Manual.
+Print copies of the Sidewalk Repair Manual are available to purchase for $6.00 from our office.
 Call 503-823-1711.

 Q. Why are contractors contacting me and how did they get my information?

 A. Sidewalk Repair notices are considered public information and are available to contractors for providing bids to property owners.
 There are no agreements between the City and private contractors.